 - How do I return or exchange an item?

-Please view our support page on returns here to learn about our process and policies.
+Please view our returns page to learn about our process and policies.

 - I’m having problems with my memory.
 How do I use the Ramjet lifetime warranty?

 Please contact us with your invoice/order number at 1-800-831-4569 and one of our support technicians will be more then happy to assist you.